toukea/android-sqlite-access/README.md

  ```

 #Prepare SQL instance
-From de DbName given bellow (when adding connection) you can prepare SQL instance.
+From de DbName given above (when adding connection) you can prepare SQL instance.
 NB: SQL instance will be useful to perform SQL query.
  ```java
     SQLite.prepareSQL(DbName, new SQLite.PrepareHandler() {